Chinese New Year - Year of the Tiger for Preschoolers

 Year of the Tiger

 The Chinese New Year is marked by the Chinese solar calendar, represented by 12 different zodiac animals according to the year.
-The legend that originated in the Chinese calendar is that “The Lord Buddha summoned all the animals to come to him before he departed from earth.
-Only twelve came to bid him farewell and as a reward, he named a year after each one in the order they arrived.”
-The Chinese believe the animal ruling the year in which a person is born has a profound influence on personality, saying: “This is the animal that hides in your heart.”
+The legend in the Chinese calendar is that “The Lord Buddha summoned all the animals to come to him before he departed from earth.
+Only twelve came to bid him farewell, and as a reward, he named each one a year after they arrived in the order.”
+The Chinese believe that the animal ruling the year a person is born profoundly influences personality, saying, “This is the animal that hides in your heart.”

 This year is the Year of the Tiger, which starts on February 1st, 2022, and will end on January 21st, 2023.
 It is a Water Tiger year.
 According to Chinese culture, each zodiac sign is associated with one of the five elements: Gold (Metal), Wood, Water, Fire, or Earth.
 It means that in the case of the Tiger, there are five types.
-Each type comes once in a 60-year cycle, and each of them has different characteristics.
+Each type comes once in a 60-year cycle, each with different characteristics.
 This year is a Water Tiger year.
-According to Chinese culture, people born and the main characteristics are a strong sense of self-esteem and learning ability.
+According to Chinese culture, people are born with the main characteristics of a strong sense of self-esteem and learning ability.

-There is a legend that talks about how the tiger became one of the animals in the Chinese zodiac, and you can read it to your children from here.
+There is a legend about how the tiger became an animal in the Chinese zodiac, which you can read to your children from here.

-In China, the Tiger is known as the king of all beasts, and it is a symbol of braveness, strength, and destroyer of all evils.
-The Tiger is the third animal in the Chinese zodiac.
-The 12 zodiac animals are, in order: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.
+In China, the Tiger is known as the king of all beasts, a symbol of bravery and strength, and the destroyer of all evils.
+It is the third animal in the Chinese zodiac, which also includes the rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.

-Show your children the Chinese Zodiac, and have a game where they try to find out what is their birth year animal, and how the Chinese culture sees them.
+Show your children the Chinese Zodiac and have a game where they try to find out what their birth year animal is and how the Chinese culture sees them.
 This is part of the Chinese New Year’s FREE pack.

 Chinese Zodiac